mccormolly/Kraken/README.md

 # Kraken

 ## Overview
 Welcome to the Kraken!

 Contained here are all files we had to author in order to operate the Kraken for our purpose.
-Additional files necessary for machine operation
+Kraken/Jubilee assembly and operation information can be found at on the [Jubilee Wiki] (https://jubilee3d.com/index.php?title=Main_Page).

 ## Folder structure